 You may find these groups helpful as you await your first therapy session (intake) or in between follow-up sessions.
 You are encouraged to participate in all 5 sessions.

 Dates & Time: Not running in Spring Quarter

 Fee: Free for students with SHIP. $15/session for students without SHIP.

 To enroll: All registered UCLA students are eligible to participate.
-Obtain a referral from a CAPS counselor and sign up with the Front Desk staff.
-You will be enrolled in the 5-session series, starting any week and day that fits your schedule.
+Sign up with the Front Desk staff.
+You will be enrolled in the 5-session series, starting any week on a Monday, Thursday or Friday that fits your schedule.
 Cancel the sessions you do not need (with the 24-hr cancellation policy in mind).

 Week 1: Relaxation Tools

 Self Soothing; Improving the Moment; Grounding Techniques; Relaxation Strategies

 Define your priorities, use time better, be productive; Create SMART goals

 Steps to Problem Solving; Pro's & Con's of Acting & Resisting